503meditation/helloworld/README.md

 Static site generation handled by [Jeykll](https://jekyllrb.com/), check there for further command level docs

+### Developer Notes

+use `bundle exec jekyll serve` to develop locally, then when ready to publish use `bundle exec jekyll build` to create `_site` folder for use in `gh-pages` branch which will be published live to production

 ### New Setup

 - Clone this repo locally, pref using SSH